 Commercial Banking Industry in the Philippines – Gone are the days where people line up just to pay their bills or to make money transfers.
-Those were days where people get mad because of the long queues and continuously increasing transactions cost just to go to the bank.
-Now, with the inclusion of e-commerce in the commercial banking industry, people can now do banking transactions with just a computer and even by smart phones.
+Those were days where people get mad because of the long queues and continuously increasing transaction costs just to go to the bank.
+Now, with the inclusion of e-commerce in the commercial banking industry, people can now do banking transactions with just a computer and even smartphones.
 Imagine the ease of paying bills online.

 This development also became the catalyst for the booming e-commerce industry in the Philippines.
 The banks’ shift to the digital world bridged the gap between the consumer and the seller enabling the e-commerce emergence.
 Banks further empowered e-commerce entrepreneurs to pay their online tax through the seamless integration with the Bureau of Internal Revenue.

 TAKEAWAYS IN THE UGLY AND THE BEAUTIFUL IN E-COMMERCE